BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 <div style="margin-top:24px;margin-bottom:24px!important;"><img src="https://raw.githubusercontent.com/hagenhaus/readyremit-images/master/readyremit-your-service-is-the-sender-2.png" width=800 loading="lazy"></div>

+You obtain for your service a *senderId* when you sign up as a ReadyRemit client.
+You can store the *senderId* in an environment file (read at startup) or in your database (especially if you need to restrict access to it).
+Your service obtains each *recipientId* by calling [Create Recipient](/reference/createrecipient).
+Each end user allowed to receive remittances needs a *recipientId*.
+Your service can store *recipientIds* in your database either in your users table (as shown in the diagram) or in a related table.

 ## Using identifiers

-This section explains how your service can get, store, and use the ReadyRemit *senderId* and *recipientIds* illustrated in the diagram.
+This section explains how your service should use the ReadyRemit *senderId* and *recipientIds* illustrated in the diagram.
 Because the implementation of this use case is evolving, details may change.

 ### senderId